 When you can return to work or play sports depends on the surgery that was done.
 Expect several months to resume your regular activities.

 Some rotator cuff tears may not fully heal.
 Stiffness, weakness, and chronic pain may still be present.

 These poorer results are more likely when the following are present:

-- The rotator cuff was already frayed or weak before the injury.
+- The rotator cuff was already torn or weak before the injury.

 - After-surgery exercise and instructions are not followed.